bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 This is fundamentally the reason why `State` does not and cannot describe a "making a hostcall" variant - this is not something `lucet_runtime` wants to expose, and at the moment we don't intend to make any commitments about being able to query instance-internal state like this.

 Additionally, this is why `Domain::Terminated` only expresses that an instance has _stopped_ running, not if it successfully or unsuccessfully exited.
 From `Domain`'s perspective, the instance has stopped running, and that's all there is to it.
-For more information, the `Instance`'s `State` will describe how the instance stopped, and if that's by a return or a fault.
-TODO: there's even an argument that `Terminated` vs `Cancelled` is a stronger distinction than `Domain` needs to make!
+The `Instance`'s `State` will describe how the instance stopped, and if that's by a return or a fault.

 ### Termination Mechanisms

 At a high level,`KillSwitch` picks one of several mechanisms to terminate an instance.
-The mechanism selected depends on `instance::execution::Domain` enum:
+The mechanism selected depends on the instance's current `Domain`:

-`Domain::Guest` is likely to be the next most-immediate termination form.
+`Domain::Guest` is likely to be the most common termination form.
 `lucet_runtime` will send a thread-directed `SIGARLM` to the thread running the Lucet instance that currently is in guest code.